Explore Winter Festival & Holiday Traditions

-On this day, which falls on December 21st for 2018, the sun shines directly over the tropic of Capricorn making it the shortest day and longest night of the year.
+On this day, the sun shines directly over the tropic of Capricorn making it the shortest day and longest night of the year.
 The Solstice marks the beginning of winter in the Northern Hemisphere and the beginning of summer in the Southern Hemisphere.

 This event is unique in that it calls for many holidays across the world where people celebrate the shortest day and longest night in an assortment of ways.